rapid7/insightconnect-plugins/google_cloud_compute/help.md

 #### Get Firewall

-This action is used to get firewall.
+This action is used to get firewall rule information

 ##### Input